Mark Hatfield: Oregon

 For his first run for Governor of Oregon in 1958, the Republican Party opposed his candidacy going into the primary election.
 The large political base he had cultivated allowed him to win the party's primary despite the party's opposition.
 In the primary he defeated Oregon State Treasurer Sig Unander for the Republican nomination.
 In July 1958, after the primary election, Hatfield married Antoinette Kuzmanich, a counselor at Portland State College (now Portland State University).
 The marriage during the campaign drew some attention as the Catholic Kuzmanich converted to Hatfield's Baptist religion.
 They had four children: Elizabeth, Mark Jr., Theresa and Charles ("Visko").
 He continued his campaign for the governor's office after the wedding, but avoided most public appearances with fellow Republican candidates for office and did not mention them during his campaign, despite requests by other Republicans for joint appearances.

 In the November general election Hatfield faced Democratic incumbent Robert D. Holmes.
 In the final days of the campaign U.S. Senator Wayne Morse, a Democrat, implied Hatfield lied in his trial regarding the deadly car accident when he was 17.
 This tactic backfired as the press denounced the comments, as did Holmes and other Democrats.
-Hatfield defeated Holmes, winning 55.3% of the vote in the election.
+Hatfield defeated Holmes in a landslide, winning 55.3% of the vote in the election.
 That same election saw the Democratic Party gain a majority in both chambers of the state legislature for the first time since 1878.
 Holmes' defeat was attributed in part to the image and charisma portrayed by Hatfield and in part due to the campaign issues such as the declining economy, increased taxation, capital punishment, labor, and education.
 After the election, Holmes attempted to appoint David O'Hara as Secretary of State to replace Hatfield, who would have to resign to become governor.
 Hatfield appointed Howell Appling, Jr. to the office, and O'Hara challenged the appointment in state court.
 The Oregon Supreme Court ruled in favor of Hatfield on the constitutional issue, with the appointment of Appling confirmed.
 He was the youngest governor in the history of Oregon at that point in time at the age of 36.